SixDegrees.org: Business model

 Bacon was influenced to start SixDegrees.org because of a game called Six Degrees of Kevin Bacon.
 This game was made up to link Kevin Bacon to another arbitrarily-chosen actor.
 In this game an actor is selected at random and in six connections or less this actor is linked to Kevin Bacon.
 Bacon realized he could do the same thing with charitable organizations.
 He used this ideology of linking celebrities to charities to create the business model of SixDegrees.org.

-The mission of SixDegrees.org is social networking with social consciousness.
-The goal of SixDegrees.org is to use celebrities pre-existing social media platforms to gain exposure on charitable organizations within their communities.
-Kevin Bacon's goal is to encourage everyone to be a celebrity and start their own movement.
+SixDegrees.org uses celebrities pre-existing social media platforms to gain exposure on charitable organizations within their communities.

-Success stories

 Bacon matched the top six non-celebrity fundraisers with 10,000 dollars during SixDegrees.org's first year.

-Other companies began to take notice of this generosity.
-The clothing company Hanes provided a 10,000-dollar grant to six charitable organizations that they found inspiring.
+The clothing company Hanes provided a 10,000-dollar grant to six charitable organizations of its choosing.
 These include Saving Georgia Dogs, Dachshund Rescue of North America Inc, Saving Shelter Pets Incorporated, Kat5 Animal Rescue Inc, Animal Action Rescue, and Maine People's Resource Center.